purescript-contrib/purescript-machines/README.md

 ## Quick start

 Mealy machines are finite state machines.
-The `MealyT f s a` type represents a machine where `f` is the effect used for evaluation, `s` is the input state, and `a` is the output value.
+The `MealyT f i o` type represents a machine where `f` is the effect used for evaluation, `i` is the input, and `o` is the output value.
 The examples here use `Identity` as the effect type for simplicity, but you would usually use a different `Monad` such as `Effect`, `Aff`, or `State`.

 There are several ways to build machines.
 One way is to use `do` syntax, for example: